google/clusterfuzzlite/docs/running-clusterfuzzlite/gitlab.md

 The continuous build task causes a build to be triggered and uploaded whenever a new push is done to main/default branches.

-Continuous builds are used when a crash is found during PR fuzzing to determine whether the crash was newly introduced.
+Continuous builds are used when a crash is found during MR fuzzing to determine whether the crash was newly introduced.
-If the crash was not newly introduced, PR fuzzing will not report it.
+If the crash was not newly introduced, MR fuzzing will not report it.
 This means that there will be fewer unrelated failures when running code change fuzzing.